-According to recent reports, Utah Senator Orrin Hatch has drafted a bill intended to create a framework for federal sports gambling that he will introduce before the current legislative session ends.
+In 2018, Utah Senator Orrin Hatch drafted a bill intended to create a framework for federal sports gambling.
 Readers of this blog will recall that on the eve of the 2018 football season, Senator Hatch, an original author of the Professional and Amateur Sports Protection Act (“PASPA”), gave a floor speech foreshadowing that such a bill was in the works in the wake of the Supreme Court’s landmark ruling striking down PASPA.
 On January 3, 2019, the Sports Wagering Market Integrity Act (“SWMIA”) died in Congress, however this proposal provided the necessary framework for a possible federal sports gambling bill in the future.

-What are the main components of the draft federal sports gambling legislation?
+What were the main components of the draft federal sports gambling legislation?

-Senator Hatch’s draft proposal would set up an opt-in framework in which states would be required to obtain the approval of the United States Attorney General (“USAG”) in order to administer sports gambling programs.
-In the absence of such approval, sports gambling would be prohibited at the federal level.
-The bill provides that the USAG must approve a given state’s application unless that state’s proposed sports gambling program does not meet minimum federal compliance standards set forth in the proposed legislation.
-These standards include, but are not limited to:
+Senator Hatch’s draft proposal attempted to set up an opt-in framework in which states would have been required to obtain the approval of the United States Attorney General (“USAG”) in order to administer sports gambling programs.
+In the absence of such approval, sports gambling would have been prohibited at the federal level.
+The bill provided that the USAG must approve a given state’s application unless that state’s proposed sports gambling program does not meet minimum federal compliance standards set forth in the proposed legislation.
+These standards included, but were not limited to:

 - Location verification requirements to prevent individuals from wagering on interactive platforms from unauthorized locations;